 “One of the things we were most disturbed by is this notion that … we were somehow fighting against town of Foxborough,” said Allentza Michel, Fairmount/Indigo Network Coordinator for the Local Initiatives Support Corporation.
 “We’re not against the town; we are in fact not against the Kraft Group.
 We’re committed to working with them, but this jeopardizes everything we’ve been fighting for.”

 Fairmount advocates cite years of meeting with MassDOT officials to improve operations along the 9.2-mile Fairmount line, which is the only commuter rail route to operate entirely within Boston city limits.
-They were only made aware of ongoing talks about the Foxborough extension last year, and Michel said neither the Krafts nor the T has made a case for Fairmount Corridor community benefits derived from the expansion.
+They were only made aware of ongoing talks about the Foxborough extension this year, and Michel said neither the Krafts nor the T has made a case for Fairmount Corridor community benefits derived from the expansion.

 US Congressman Michael Capuano told the Reporter on Wednesday that he is all for floating new ideas for better fixed rail service, but only if local communities aren’t undermined or inconvenienced by the service changes.